jeffotoni/goworkshopdevops/README.md

 main.B
 ```

+### What is reflection?

+Reflection is the ability of a program to inspect its variables and values at run time and find their type.
+You might not understand what this means but that's alright.
+You will get a clear understanding of reflection by the end of this section, so stay with me.

+Reflection is a very powerful and advanced concept in Go and it should be used with care.
+It is very difficult to write clear and maintainable code using reflection.
+It should be avoided wherever possible and should be used only when absolutely necessary.

 This is very powerful, we managed to sweep our entire struct using asserts and reflect, we got the name of the struct, name of the fields, their values, their tags, this feature is used to do Parse in Files, like Yaml, Toml, Json etc ......

 Let's take another example when using Unmarshal in Interfaces{}